Best Sri Lanka city beaches

 Mirissa is in here because it’s a huge favourite with families.
 The gently sloping beach makes the waves manageable, although a little rougher than Dalawella.
 At each end of the beach are rocks, making it good for rock pooling/snorkelling, but be careful of urchins!
 Surfers head to the right side of the beach (as you’re looking out to sea).
 The centre of the beach is best for swimming, and there’s a cool ‘secret beach’ a short hike through the jungle, with perfect sunset views.

 Some of the best seafood we had was in Mirissa.
 Enormous prawns, lobster, crab, calamari and whitefish.
-It is quite busy these days but still worth visiting.
+It is quite busy these days but still worth visiting as there are plenty of things to do in Mirissa aside from the beach.

 Accommodation in Mirissa